 From 2000 to 2008 Gordon was a senior fellow at the Brookings Institution in Washington, DC.
 In 2004 he became the founding director of the Center on the United States and Europe, which undertook research and ran programs focused on expanding global cooperation between the United States and its transatlantic partners.
 In 2006, Gordon became senior fellow in U.S. foreign policy at Brookings and focused his research on U.S. foreign policy, particularly toward Europe and the greater Middle East.

 Gordon received his PhD in international relations and international economics from Johns Hopkins University’s School of Advanced International Studies in 1991; he also has an MA from SAIS (1987) and a BA from Ohio University (1984).
-Gordon is the author of a number of books and monographs on international relations and foreign policy, including the forthcoming Losing the Long Game: The False Promise of Regime Change in the Middle East, which was published in October 2020
+Gordon is the author of a number of books and monographs on international relations and foreign policy, including Losing the Long Game: The False Promise of Regime Change in the Middle East, which was published in October 2020

 - Albright Stonebridge Group, senior adviser